 Research shows that bupropion poses the highest risk for hair loss compared to other antidepressants (4).
 Studies show that there are 13 notable cases of drug-induced alopecia caused by bupropion (1).
 Women are more frequently affected by drug-induced hair loss than men (5).

 There are ways you can reverse this hair loss.
 While some have been proven by research, some are believed to work from anecdotal evidence.
-Take a look at the following section.
+Take a look at the following section to understand the ways you can combat the ill effects of these drug reactions.

 What Can You Do To Help Your Hair Grow Back